 Fair value hierarchy

-Financial instruments measured at fair value are classified according to the following fair value hierarchy: instruments measured using quoted prices in active markets (level 1), instruments measured using inputs other than quoted prices included in level 1 observable either directly or indirectly (level 2) and instruments measured using inputs that are not based on observable market data (level 3).
-Financial instruments measured at fair value include financial assets and liabilities at fair value through the statement of income and available-for-sale financial assets.
+Financial instruments measured at fair value are classified according to the following fair value hierarchy: instruments measured using quoted prices in active markets (level 1), instruments measured using inputs other than quoted prices included in level 1 observable either directly or indirectly (level 2), and instruments measured using inputs that are not based on observable market data (level 3).
+Financial instruments measured at fair value include financial assets and liabilities at fair value through the statement of income.

 Provisions and contingent liabilities

-Estimated future warranty costs relating to products supplied are recorded as provisions.
+Estimated future warranty costs relating to products delivered are recorded as provisions.
 The amount of future warranty costs is based on accumulated experience.